iPadel Club League Rules

 - Each match consists of 4 rubbers of 2 pairs playing 2 rubbers each of best of 3 sets.
 The first 2 sets are standard sets with a 7-point tiebreak at 6 games all and 3rd set is a match tie break to 10 points.

-- Sudden death deuces or golden points may be used as long as both captains agree beforehand.
+- Silver or golden/sudden death deuces may be used as long as both captains agree before this is implemented.

 - £100 entry fee for each of the first two teams, £75 for a 3rd team and £50 per team thereafter.
-Please ensure your club pays your entry fees before your first match.
-If you withdraw from the leagues after the fixtures and WhatsApp groups have been determined, you will still be liable for your entry fee.
+Entry fees are payable before the first match.
+If a team withdraws from the leagues after the fixtures and WhatsApp groups have been determined, they are still liable to pay the entry fee.

 - Court fees for matches are covered by the home team at their discretion.

 - Discounted Tretorn balls are available for your matches and your club.
-Please ask for more details.
+Please ask Ian or Frances for more details.

 Arranging Matches